 Chapter 7 Bankruptcy is an option available to both businesses and individuals and is utilized by roughly 50% of our clients.
 The principal distinction between it and Chapter 11 and 13 bankruptcies is that it allows for complete forgiveness of unsecured debt without payment

 like Chapter 13.
-Exceptions to what debt can be liquidated exist, however, for various forms of property, liens, student loans, child support and more.
-Generally speaking, it is unsecured debt, such as debt from credit cards or unpaid utility or medical bills, which will be liquidated when a Chapter 7 bankruptcy is approved by the court.
+Exceptions to what debt can be discharged exist, however, for various forms of property, liens, student loans, child support and more.
+Generally speaking, it is unsecured debt, such as debt from credit cards or unpaid utility or medical bills, which will be forgiven when a Chapter 7 bankruptcy is approved by the court.

 , which effectively made it more difficult to declare Chapter 7 bankruptcy.
 Specifically, a “means test” was instituted for consumers attempting to declare bankruptcy whose monthly income is found to be higher than the median income of the state.